 CAAD Optimo are introductory models with mid-range and entry-level groupsets and rim brakes.
 CAAD13 are the best aluminum racing bikes Cannondale makes, with Ultegra and 105 groups.
 Finally, CAADX are versatile cyclocross machines.

 Even though these are aluminum race bikes, they feature full-carbon forks made from Cannondale’s BallisTec carbon.
 CAAD13 models also have thru-axles and clearance for up to 30 mm tires.
-If you fit wider tires on a CAAD bike, it becomes a versatile two-wheeler than can flourish in different settings.
+If you fit wider tires on a CAAD bike, it becomes a versatile two-wheeler that can flourish in different settings.

 CAAD13 is the successor of the ultra-popular CAAD12 Cannondale road bike.
 Cannondale kept the lively spirit of the 12 and made 13 even faster and more refined.